EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 Most developers have an engineering background, where efficiency, best practices and the business aspect of a website are valued and overlooked.

-Hence, when a web developer launches their personal projects, they often completely ignore SEO and focus on [optimizing their website to the maximum](/en/dont-obsess-about-your-web-application-performance/), usually resulting in an extremely fast, efficient, and even visually appealing website, but with no traffic.
+Hence, when a web developer launches their personal projects, they often completely ignore SEO and focus on [optimizing their webapp performance to the maximum](/en/dont-obsess-about-your-web-application-performance/), usually resulting in an extremely fast, efficient, and even visually appealing website, but with no traffic.

 ![Web development in assembly meme](images/web-development-assembly.webp "It is said that only true programmers program in low-level languages.")

 {{<ad>}}

-## My mistakes while migrating a website without considering Technical SEO
+## My mistakes migrating a website without considering Technical SEO

-When I migrated the blog, the first thing that I blatantly ignored were the multiple consequences of doing it unanticipatedly.
-To begin with the sitemap, then the URL structure and finally, as the cherry on top of the cake, the absence of a schema markup.
+When I migrated my web development blog, the first thing that I blatantly ignored were the multiple consequences of doing it unanticipatedly.
+I began with the sitemap, then the URL structure and finally, as the cherry on top of the cake, the absence of a schema markup.

 ### The presence of a sitemap is crucial in Tech SEO

 A [sitemap is an xml file that functions as a map to navigate your site](/en/dynamic-sitemap-with-django/).

-The sitemap that my previous website had was located in a specific address, and it changed its location when I migrated the website, so Google was unable to find it, and then what happened?
+The sitemap that my previous website had was located at a specific URI, which I changed when I migrated the website, so Google was unable to find it, and then what happened?
 Well...
-Google indexed the pages randomly, as you probably already know, I suffered the consequences.
+Google indexed the pages randomly, as you probably already know, and I suffered the consequences.

-One night my cell phone vibrated to the rhythm of the cascade of warnings that Google Search Console was sending in the form of notifications.
+One night my cell phone vibrated to the rhythm of the cascade of notifications that Google Search Console was sending me.

 {{<box type="info" message="A sitemap is an index, usually in XML format, that lists the pages of your website.">}}

 How could I have prevented this?
-By logging in my Google search console account and replacing the old sitemap address with the new one, and then asking for a new reading.
+By **logging in my Google search console account** and replacing the old sitemap address with the new one, and then asking Google to read it again,

 ### How I realized that URL structure is important in Tech SEO

-But that wasn't all, after the migration from Wordpress to Hugo, Google detected a lot of 404 errors when accessing the old URLs and, as a punishment for being so careless, my traffic decreased by about 70%.
+But that wasn't all, after the migration from Wordpress to Hugo, Google detected a lot of 404 errors when accessing the old URLs and, as a punishment for being so careless, my traffic decreased by about 70%, yes 70%, painful I know.

 Why did this happen?
 Imagine that search engines see your website with a URL structure like the following.